top of page

 Reading grows out of oral language.

 When oral language skills are strong, learning to read becomes easier.
-When those skills are weak or delayed, reading may become significantly more difficult.
-Understanding the connection between spoken language and literacy is one of the most powerful ways parents and educators can support children's reading success.
+Conversely, when those skills are weak or delayed, reading may become significantly more difficult.
+Understanding the connection between spoken language and literacy is one of the most powerful ways to support children's reading success.

 Developmental Pathway From Talking to Reading